v-exec/v-exec/README.md

 ### Hi, I'm vi.

-I'm a multidisciplinary designer and developer producing applications, games, 3D products, music, videos, and graphics.
+I'm a generalist producing applications, games, 3D products, music, videos, and graphics.

 Most of the stuff here is personal projects for the web and unity.